-1. Claims 1-4, 10-16
+1. Claims 1-5, 11-17

-Rahle-Rhodes-Jin meets claims 1-4 and 10-16 for the same reasons discussed in Ground 1, since the addition of Jin does not disturb any aspect of Rahle-Rhodes relevant to these claims.
+Rahle-Rhodes-Jin meets claims 1-5 and 11-17 for the same reasons discussed in Ground 1, since the addition of Jin does not disturb any aspect of Rahle-Rhodes relevant to these claims.

 a.
-[5PRE]-[5A]
+[6PRE]-[6A]

-As discussed supra §VI.D.1.e for [1E] in Ground 1, the recited identifying occurs as part of identifying page-object attributes that match sub-nodes.
+As discussed supra §VI.D.1.e for [1E] in Ground 1, the recited identifying occurs as part of identifying page-object attributes that match Rahle's sub-nodes.
 Rahle, [0022].
-As discussed supra §VII.B, in Rahle-Rhodes-Jin, Rahle's identifying process is implemented using the teachings from Jin discussed supra §VII.A.
-Jin's teachings involve using "training documents" that are "input to a training module" that "examine[s] the frequency of key words in the training documents in order to generate a model...for each topic."
+As discussed supra §VII.B, Rahle-Rhodes-Jin implements Rahle's identifying process using Jin's teachings discussed supra §VII.A.
+Jin's teachings involve using "training documents" that are "input to a training module" that "examin[es] the frequency of key words in the training documents in order to generate a model...for each topic."
 Jin, 4:30-34.
-Thus, in Rahle-Rhodes-

-Jin, the identifying of [1E] comprises training an algorithm.
-The remaining portions of [5PRE]-[5A] are met for the same reasons discussed supra §VI.D.5.a for [5Pre]-[5A] in Ground 1 in Rahle-Rhodes.
+Thus, in Rahle-Rhodes-Jin, the identifying of [1E] comprises training an algorithm.
+The remaining portions of [6PRE]-[6A] are met for the same reasons discussed supra §VI.D.6.a for [6Pre]- b.
+[6B]

-Rahle-Rhodes-Jin meets [5B] for the same reasons discussed supra §VI.D.5.b for [5B] in Ground 1 for Rahle-Rhodes.
+Rahle-Rhodes-Jin meets [6B] for the same reasons discussed supra §VI.D.6.b for [6B] in Ground 1.

-In Rahle-Rhodes-Jin, [5A]'s recited training is met by Jin's technique that uses "training documents" that are "input to a training module."
+In Rahle-Rhodes-Jin, [6A]'s recited training is met by Jin's technique that inputs "training documents" to a "training module."
 Jin, 4:30-34; supra §VII.C.2.a.
-Jin says "training documents" may be "any...files or data that are identifiable by their association with one or more topics."
+The "training documents" may be "any...files or data that are identifiable by their association with one or more topics."
 Jin, 3:36-44.
 Thus, in Rahle-Rhodes-Jin, where the relevant "topics" are food items, POSAs would have found it obvious to use previously collected menu items, i.e. menu data, as "training documents," because those items would be "identifiable by their association with" food items.
-Jin, 3:35-44; Crovella-Decl., [0072].
+Jin, 3:36-44; Crovella-Decl., [0070].

-Rahle-Rhodes-Jin's training an algorithm involves using "training documents" that are "input to a training module."
-Jin, 4:30-34; Supra §VII.C.2.a ([5A]).
-Jin says the "training module" into which documents are input "examine[s] the frequency of key words in the training documents in order to generate a model...for each topic."
+Rahle-Rhodes-Jin's training an algorithm uses "training documents" that are "input to a training module."
+Jin, 4:30-34; Supra §VII.C.2.a ([6A]).
+The "training module" "examin[es] the frequency of key words in the training documents in order to generate a model...for each topic."
 Jin 4:30-34.
 Thus, said training an algorithm trains one or more word frequency models.

-The '683 patent refers to "training an algorithm...to recognize identical items across source menus using word frequency models" by using "manual training...accomplished by labeling pairs of items matched using the simpler word frequency techniques."
-EX1001, 12:50-67.
+The '090 patent refers to "training an algorithm...to recognize identical items across source menus using word frequency models" by using "manual training...accomplished by labeling pairs of items matched using the simpler word frequency techniques."
+EX1001, 12:54-13:4.

 Rahle discloses "analyz[ing] user feedback...to train the data mapping model for mapping sub-node objects to page objects based on external data."
 Rahle, [0044].
 Jin says a "human annotator" may "label[]...training documents as being" "on-topic" or "off-topic."
 Jin, 6:51-56.
-Thus, in view of Jin, POSAs would have been motivated and reasonably expected success to implement Rahle's training of the data mapping model by labeling pairs in which a page is "on-topic" for a sub-node object as being good matches; these pairs of items (pages and sub-nodes) are matched using word frequency techniques as discussed supra §VII.C.2.a ([5A]).
-Crovella-Decl., [0072].
-Thus, Rahle-Rhodes-Jin meets claim 8.
+Thus, in view of Jin, POSAs would have been motivated and reasonably expected success to implement Rahle's data-mapping-model training by labeling sets in which a page is "on-topic" for a sub-node object as being good matches; these sets of items (pages and sub-nodes) are matched using word frequency techniques as discussed supra §VII.C.2.a ([6A]).
+Crovella-Decl., [0070].